Website icon Xpert.Digital

 eSports is becoming a billion-dollar business

 eSports is on its way to becoming a billion-dollar market.
-This emerges from the current Global Esports Market Report from Newzoo.
-Accordingly, sales are expected to increase to more than $1.6 billion by 2021.
-But it's not quite there yet: analysts are expecting revenue of $906 million for the current year.
-Of this, 40 percent comes from sponsorship money and 19 percent from advertising revenue.
-How serious eSports is is also shown by the fact that clubs like Schalke 04 and Paris Saint Germain now have their own League of Legends teams - a multiplayer online game.
+This is according to the latest Global Esports Market Report from Newzoo.
+According to the report, revenue is expected to rise to more than $1.6 billion by 2021.
+However, it's not quite there yet: analysts expect revenues of $906 million for the current year.
+Of this, 40 percent will come from sponsorship money and 19 percent from advertising revenue.
+The seriousness of eSports is also demonstrated by the fact that clubs like Schalke 04 and Paris Saint Germain now have – a multiplayer online game –

 You can find more infographics at Statista